 so I could be nicer to my kids!" - Karen

 "We're not grateful because we're happy.
 We're happy because we're grateful.” - Brother David Stendl-Rast

 Life can be hard.
-And being a parent is one of the hardest things we do.
-No wonder we're in a bad mood sometimes.
+And being a parent can be one of the hardest things we do.
+It's not surprising that we find ourselves in a bad mood sometimes.
 READ POST